tlorans/ClimateAnalystMathsToolkit/docs/source/systemslinearequations.md

 ### Elementary Matrices

-We can use elementary matrices to implement the row reduction algorithm of Gaussian eliminiation.
+We can use elementary matrices to implement the row reduction algorithm of Gaussian elimination.

 These elementary matrices differ from the identity matrix by a single elmentary row operation.